mongodb/pymodm/README.rst

 Bugs / Feature Requests
 =======================

 Think you’ve found a bug?
-Want to see a new feature in PyMODM? open a case in our issue management tool, JIRA:
+Want to see a new feature in PyMODM?
+Please open a case in our issue management tool, JIRA:

 - `Create an account and login <https://jira.mongodb.org>`_.